ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 data between other HTTP datagrams and can also be used to provide protection against traffic analysis or for other reasons.

+Note that, when used with WebTransport over HTTP/2, the PADDING capsule exists alongside the ability to pad HTTP/2 frames ({{Section 10.7 of !RFC9113}}).
+HTTP/2 padding is hop-by-hop and can be modified by intermediaries, while the PADDING capsule traverses intermedaries.
+The PADDING capsule is also constrained to be no smaller than the capsule overhead itself.

 ~~~
 PADDING Capsule {
   Type (i) = 0x190B4D38,